Inactivity Fee FAQs.

 Will I be notified about an Inactivity Fee before being charged?

 Yes!
-We will attempt to notify you in various ways before charging an Inactivity Fee.
+We will attempt to notify you before charging an Inactivity Fee.

 |Official Notice||1 month prior to first anticipated fee charge date||Email or Mail||